-Well, other than learning a little bit more about ourselves as individuals (not just the people who teach you Spanish through a screen), this is an example of how talking all the time about the same topics, with the same person (a.k.a “practice your Spanish”) creates a comfort zone and sometimes it is a good idea to get out of it and feel pressure.
-You need to talk about different topics, with different people, in different contexts.
-Pressure to express what you mean accurately and precisely.
+Well, other than learning a little bit more about ourselves as individuals (not just the people who teach you Spanish through a screen), this is an example of how talking all the time about the same topics, with the same person (a.k.a “practice your Spanish”) creates a comfort zone and sometimes it is a good idea to get out of it and feel the pressure.
+High-pressure situations in Spanish will require you to talk about different topics, with different people, in different contexts.
+The pressure to express what you mean accurately and precisely.

 When you are in a high pressure situation, there’s no time to think your answer.
 You just say what you know.
 Then you notice what you don’t know and if you are a good student, you make a mental note and work on it.
 Then you try again and use what you learned.

 Anyway!
 This video is supposed to be light and fun… It is!
 Some of the questions you’ll hear are in Spanish, some are in English (Our subscribers sent us the questions, so we left them untouched).

 Towards the end of the video, Cody and I tell you more about a couple of questions we thought were interesting and needed a longer explanation.
 We hope you stay to the end to listen to them 🙂